Brent Laing

-Brent George Laing (born December 10, 1978) is a Canadian curler from Horseshoe Valley, Ontario.
-He currently plays lead for Mike McEwen.
+Brent George Laing (born December 10, 1978) is a Canadian curler from Barrie, Ontario.
 He grew up in Meaford, Ontario.

 Career

 Curling out of the Ottawa Curling Club (in Ottawa) and later the Stayner Curling Club (in Stayner, Ontario), Laing played lead for John Morris until Morris left for Alberta in 2003.
 With Morris, Laing won the 1998 and 1999 Canadian Junior Curling Championships as well as the 1998 and 1999 World Junior Curling Championships.
 The team played in the 2001 Canadian Olympic Curling Trials, but missed the playoffs after finishing with a 5-4 record.
 In 2002, they made it all the way to the Brier final, losing to Alberta's Randy Ferbey.

 In 2004, Laing joined the Glenn Howard rink, playing second for the team.
 The team played in the 2005 Canadian Olympic Curling Trials, but missed the playoffs, finishing with a 5-4 record.
 Later that season, they lost in the final of the 2006 Tim Hortons Brier to Jean-Michel Ménard from Quebec.
 The following year, they won the 2007 Tim Hortons Brier (defeating Newfoundland and Labrador's Brad Gushue rink in the final) and then the 2007 Ford World Men's Curling Championship, where they defeated Germany's Andy Kapp rink in the final.
 The team lost in the 2008 Tim Hortons Brier final to Kevin Martin of Alberta, and at the 2009 Tim Hortons Brier, they lost in the semifinal Jeff Stoughton's Manitoba rink.
 The next season, the team would make it all the way to the finals of the 2009 Canadian Olympic Curling Trials, where they lost to Kevin Martin.
 At the 2010 Tim Hortons Brier, the team lost in the final once again, this time to Kevin Koe of Alberta.
 The team lost their second straight Brier final in 2011, losing to Stoughton again.
 The team won the 2012 Tim Hortons Brier, defeating Koe in the final.
 The team won the 2012 World Men's Curling Championship as Team Canada, claiming the gold medal, after defeating Scotland's Tom Brewster in the final.
 The team won the bronze medal at the 2013 Tim Hortons Brier, defeating Brad Gushue of Newfoundland and Labrador in the bronze medal game.
 The team played in the 2013 Canadian Olympic Curling Trials, but missed the playoffs, finishing with a 2-5 record.
-The team did make it to the 2014 Brier, losing in the Ontario final to Greg Balsdon.
+The team did not make it to the 2014 Brier, losing in the Ontario final to Greg Balsdon.
 At the end of the season, Laing left the rink to join Koe's Alberta team as his second.